OpenAgentsInc/openagents/resources/markdown/launch.md

 We are now allocating 1 BTC to a bounty prize pool for developers who build our first plugins.
 We hope to distribute ₿1M to
 100 individual developers as soon as possible.

-Documentation will be posted here later today, March 14.
+See our [developer documentation](https://openagents.com/docs) for details.

 ## How we got here